 Applicants must submit proof of their secured minimum one-to-one (1:1) match of non-state of Washington funds to requested grant funds.
 Applicants must also demonstrate that the required matching funds will be available and dedicated for use during the grant period.
-At CARE Fund's sole discretion, applications that fail to sufficiently demonstrate the non-state match funds requirements (e.g., nonstate source, availability of the match for grant period, etc.), may be determined ineligible and not advanced for review.
+At CARE Fund's sole discretion, applications that fail to sufficiently demonstrate the non-state match funds requirements (e.g., nonstate source, availability of match for the grant period, etc.) may be determined ineligible for an award and not advanced for review.